 Mark Lanier shared a great deal of wisdom during his time on The Game Changing Attorney Podcast.
 Ultimately, he defines his success based on his faith — this includes treating people with love and justice, taking care of his family, and being a good steward of the talents and gifts that he possesses.

 Being a game changer, to him, means that he doesn’t just do what everyone else does.
-He suggests that everyone should get out there and blaze a new trail.
+His advice for law firm owners is to get out there and blaze a new trail.
 Mark Lanier is always looking for ways to kick his game up a notch — learning a new skill set or concept often allows him to consistently improve himself, and that’s the attitude that gives you no choice but to be a game changer.

 Finding new ways to do things that change your own game also empowers you to change it for others.

-If you want to hear Mark Lanier’s stories for yourself, or if you’d like to hear from other experts we’ve featured on the show, you can listen and download this episode and many more of The Game Changing Attorney Podcast for FREE on Spotify, Apple Podcasts, and the official podcast website.
+If you want to hear Mark Lanier’s law firm advice for yourself, or if you’d like to hear from other experts we’ve featured on the show, you can listen and download this episode and many more of The Game Changing Attorney Podcast for FREE on Spotify, Apple Podcasts, and the official podcast website.